 9. Use the optimal content length

-This is because Google likes longer content as it tends to get more likes and mentions in social media.
+This is because Google likes longer content, as it tends to get more likes and mentions on social media.
 Therefore, longer posts have good chances of ranking better in the search.

 The optimal content length is around 2000 words.
 But it shouldn’t be your number one goal to write 2000 words every time.

 First and foremost, you need to provide the most useful and informative content for your readers that determine their search intent.